-- Appreciate the range of methods and products available for debt financing and how to apply them appropriately; including the significance of unsecured, secured and subordinated features.
+- Understand how a borrower’s needs influence the selection of the appropriate loan product and lending structure for debt financing; including the significance of unsecured, secured and subordinated characteristics.

 - Recognise the importance of aligning the needs of a borrower and the risks a lender is prepared to accept and be able to outline the structural and documentary mechanisms for achieving this (including the functions performed by representations and warranties, financial covenants, undertaking, events of default and review).

 - Describe the process through which a potential credit facility for a business/corporation is defined, evaluated, structured, decisioned and monitored.